davidhay25/nzig/temp/_includes/nhipatient-search.md

 * Search must include a DoB
 * At least one of first name /last name must be included in a search

-There is an on going discussion concerning the response of the API when a search includes a /merged’ patient – ie where one patient NHI has been discontinued, and replaced by another (This commonly occurs when a single person has been allocated more than one NHI number.
+There is an on going discussion concerning the response of the API when a search includes a 'merged’ patient – ie where one patient NHI has been discontinued, and replaced by another (This commonly occurs when a single person has been allocated more than one NHI number.
 One is chosen as the active one, and the others become inactive.

 The question is what should happen when a search would result in an inactive patient being returned?